core-interaction/core-interaction.github.io/topic/responsive/index.md

 ### `prefers-color-scheme`

-You see this one more and more these days—switching up a site’s styles based on whether the user is in *light* or *dark mode.*
+You see this one more and more these days—switching up a site’s styles based on whether the user is in *light* or *dark mode*, popularized by the ol’ iPhone again.

-{% include figure.html src='/example/media-color-scheme/demo' %}

-You’ll see this differently depending on whether your system is in light or dark mode.
-(Dark mode forever!)
+{% include figure.html src='/example/media-color-scheme/demo' caption='You’ll see this differently depending on whether your system is in light or dark mode.
+(Vive le dark mode!)' height='30rem' %}

-*Sometimes this feels appropriate (especially in products/applications,  like maybe a messaging service).
-But sometimes the color scheme of a site is its brand, and probably shouldn’t change based on this query.
+Sometimes this feels appropriate (especially in products/<wbr>applications,  like maybe a messaging service).
+But sometimes the color scheme of a site is its *brand*, and probably shouldn’t change based on this query.
 It’s up to you!
-In our ongoing discussion of who has the control.*
+In our ongoing discussion of who has the control.